-Research Methodology for Behavioral Sciences (3 credits)
+Research Methodology for Behavioral Sciences

 Introduces the principles and processes of various research procedures for applying the scientific method to understanding behavior.
 Includes preparation for conducting, understanding and interpreting laboratory and field studies; documenting principles through research; and applying critical assessment to generic research.
+Prerequisite: PSY 213.
 Lecture: 3 hours per week.

-PSY 213 Statistics for Behavioral Sciences
+Statistics for Behavioral Sciences

 Introduces the principles and processes of statistics within behavioral research.
 Emphasizes understanding and applying statistical tests to behavioral data, stresses recognition and use of process, based upon knowledge and understanding over mathematical derivation.
 Focuses on selection of appropriate statistics, their application, and correct decisions of interpretation within a behavioral research experience.
+Prerequisites: PSY 200 and MTH 157.
 Lecture: 3 hours per week.

-PSY 215 Abnormal Psychology
+Abnormal Psychology